-Typical fiduciary positions in business are members of the board of directors of a non-profit or non-governmental organization, as well as financial executives, and those who are responsible for business investments.
+Typical fiduciary positions in business include members of a board of directors of a non-profit or non-governmental organization, as well as financial executives, and those who are responsible for business investments.
 Other types of fiduciaries include:

-- An executor or personal representative for an estate is a fiduciary.
+- An executor or personal representative for an estate

 - Brokers, bankers in trust departments, and investment advisors

 A board of directors has a fiduciary responsibility in a general sense because they must make decisions that affect the corporation financially and legally.
 Board members can't avoid fiduciary responsibility by hiring an expert, because the board is ultimately responsible for its decisions.

-What If a Fiduciary Breaches Responsibilities?
+When a Fiduciary Breaches Responsibilities